dd9jn/rfc4880bis/crypto-refresh.md

 The Public-Key packet occurs first.
 Each of the following User ID packets provides the identity of the owner of this public key.
 If there are multiple User ID packets, this corresponds to multiple means of identifying the same unique individual user; for example, a user may have more than one email address, and construct a User ID for each one.
+A transferable public key SHOULD include at least one User ID packet unless storage requirements prohibit this.

 Immediately following each User ID packet, there are zero or more Signature packets.
 Each Signature packet is calculated on the immediately preceding User ID packet and the initial Public-Key packet.